 Children of Grand Haven SDA members attending Grand Rapids Elementary are eligible to receive assistance equal to the difference between constituent and non-constituent rates, per student, upon request and Board approval.

 Assistance to study at other Adventist educational institutions will follow the base percentage of GRAA's constituent/non-constituent rates, equaling 25.63% of total tuition, not including books and fees, upon request and Board approval.
-This policy excludes students attending educational institutions outside the state of Michigan.
+This policy includesstudents attending educational institutions outside the state of Michigan.

 Process:

 Assistance toward study an Adventist Academy shall follow guidelines for Michigan Conference's Project Assist program.
-A sum of $1500 shall be paid by the Church for each enrolled student whose family meets the requirements for Project Assist upon application, Board approval, and approval by GLAA. embers not meeting these requirements may also apply for the same level of assistance Additional assistance may be granted upon written application and Board approval.
+A sum of $1500 shall be paid by the Church for each enrolled student.
+Members not meeting these requirements may also apply for the same level of assistance.
+Additional assistance may be granted upon written application and Board approval.

 Educational subsidy/assistance shall be paid directly to the institution to which the student is enrolled.
 Financial assistance paid directly to the family, or assistance paid in advance of the student's application or acceptance requires special approval by the Board.